Sedgwick County K-9 helps brings closure to fire search

 WICHITA, Kan.
-(KSNW) — Saturday’s deadly fire off W Murdock St and N Market St has no more victims, according to the Wichita Fire Department.
+(KSNW) — Saturday’s deadly fire off Murdock Street and Market Street has no more victims, according to the Wichita Fire Department.

-After fire search crews found one male victim, there remained concern that more people could have been trapped inside the blaze.
+After fire search crews found one male victim, there was concern that more people could have been trapped inside the blaze.

 After crews performed an extended search well into Monday, the Sedgwick County K-9 team finally helped allow fire crews to give the all-clear signal.

 “Our K-9 team actually is fantastic.
-It’s the largest K-9 team in the region,” said deputy director of Sedgwick County communications, Jonathan Marr.
+It’s the largest K-9 team in the region,” said Jonathan Marr, deputy director of Sedgwick County communications.
 “Quite frankly, it wouldn’t.
 Like if we didn’t have a volunteer K-9 search team, we wouldn’t have this capability.”

 Marr says the all-volunteer handlers make it happen.